Updated April 3, 2015

 New Employment = (1 – New Unemployment Rate) x New Labor Force

 The number of months necessary to achieve a given unemployment rate is also important.
 For example, try using the Jobs Calculator to change only the number of months.
 Leave everything else the same and notice what happens to the implied monthly growth in the labor force.
-Keeping the labor force participation rate and population growth constant, the longer the time period you allow, the smaller the implied growth in the labor force—and, consequently, the fewer number of net jobs need to be created each month to absorb the implied change in the labor force.
+The longer the time period you allow—keeping the labor force participation rate and population growth constant—the smaller the implied growth in the labor force and consequently, the fewer number of net jobs need to be created each month to absorb the implied change in the labor force.

 Q: What about other measures of unemployment?

 A: The Jobs Calculator uses the definition of unemployment and labor force most commonly highlighted in the media and economic research (see the BLS's explanation).
 The BLS also computes five other unemployment rate measures using different definitions of the labor force; for example, including discouraged job seekers.
 In general, these various unemployment rate measures tend to move together over time.